Application Process for Operating Grant Funding

 After initial review, all eligible applicants shall attend an interview with an Awards Subcommittee.
 The subcommittees include a mixture of physicians and/or healthcare workers and scientists as well as MMSF Board Members who are not healthcare professionals.
 These meetings are usually held during October.
 During the interview, the applicant will be required to describe the project and answer questions from the subcommittee.
 The subcommittee will evaluate and grade the application for final approval/disapproval by the Board in December, based upon the level of recommendation by the Awards Assessment Committee and the availability of funds.

-1 Manitoba Based Researchers -To qualify as a Manitoba-based researcher, the principal investigator must maintain status as a resident of Manitoba.
+* Manitoba Based Researchers: To qualify as a Manitoba-based researcher, the principal investigator must maintain status as a resident of Manitoba.

 NOTE: Attendance at the interview is required.
 When your application has been accepted into the competition you shall receive a letter informing you of the date and time for the interview.
 Exceptions to attending in person shall be arranged if the applicant is deemed by MMSF to have special circumstances such as: will be out of province at the time of the interview; severe illness; death in the family; or other unavoidable cause sufficient to prevent attendance.
 Provided that reasonable notice has been given and satisfactory justification established to the MMSF, alternate arrangements may be made.
 If you will not be able to attend the scheduled interview, contact the MMSF Administrative Assistant to make a request for alternate arrangements.
 Whenever possible, alternate arrangements shall be made for the applicant to attend the interview by teleconference or other means of electronic communications.
 In exceptional circumstance where alternate arrangements are not possible, the evaluation and grading of your application will be conducted in your absence.

-Applications for a second year of support by MMSF have not been able to be provided in recent years.
-If more than one year of support becomes available, second year support will only be given in special circumstances.
+Applications for a second year of support by MMSF are not accepted.
 Applicants are expected to approach other granting agencies for continuing support.

 Bridge funding will be considered prior to the initiation of major funding by a national granting agency provided such funding is of no more than six (6) months duration and does not exceed 50% of the annual cost requirement of the project.

 No principal investigator will be eligible for funding if an MMSF research operating grant has been previously awarded to that individual as a PI.
-The only exception is Residents & Fellows who have received an operating grant, as they shall subsequently be eligible to apply for an operating grant when they become an Independent Researcher2
+The only exception is Residents & Clinical Fellows 5 who have received an operating grant, as they shall subsequently be eligible to apply for an operating grant when they become an Independent Researcher 4.

 Postdoctoral Fellows (post PhD), Research Associates, and Research Affiliates are not eligible to apply.

-Researchers who are within five (5) years of establishing themselves as an independent researcher2 in Manitoba.
-These may include residents and fellows (residents and fellows are not required to have an academic or research appointment)3.
-The MMSF defines the start of the five (5) years commencing when the applicant received their first academic appointment in any province or country.
+Researchers who are within five (5) years of establishing themselves as an Independent Researcher 4 in Manitoba.
+These may include Residents and Clinical Fellows 5 (Residents and Clinical Fellows are not required to have an academic or research appointment).
+The MMSF defines the start of the five (5) years to begin when the applicants received their first appointment at an Academic Institution 6 in any province or country.

-Researchers who are beyond five (5) years of establishing themselves as an independent researcher2.
+Researchers who are beyond five (5) years of establishing themselves as an Independent Researcher 4.

 An individual who: